conda/conda/docs/source/intro.rst

     pair: terminology; deactivated

-Conda packages are downloaded from remote `channels`, which are simply URLs to directories containing conda packages.
+Conda packages are downloaded from remote ``channels``, which are simply URLs to directories containing conda packages.
-The conda command starts with a default set of channels to search, but users may exert control over this list; for example, if they wish to maintain a private or internal channel (see Configuration_ for details).
+The conda command starts with a default set of channels to search, but users may exert control over this list; for example, if they wish to maintain a private or internal channel (see :ref:`config` for details).

 Continuum provides the following standard channels:
  * ``http://repo.continuum.io/pkgs/dev`` - Experimental or developmental versions of packages
  * ``http://repo.continuum.io/pkgs/gpl`` - GPL licensed packages
  * ``http://repo.continuum.io/pkgs/free`` - non GPL open source packages

 To view all available packages, you can use ``conda search``.
 See the :ref:`search command examples <search_example>` for more information.

 Once a conda package has been downloaded, it is said to